Elective Class Descriptions

 Publications

-The Granite Oaks Publications course is designed to provide students with the journalism skills necessary for the production of the school yearbook and the online school publication, The Bird’s Eye View.
+The Granite Oaks Publications course is designed to provide students with the journalism skills necessary for the production of the school yearbook.
 Units of study include media awareness, researching, reporting, writing, editing, photography, graphic design, and distribution.
 A strong commitment to publications are required in order to make an outstanding yearbook.
 As “reporters”, students will be expected to cover extra-curricular events after school, work independently, and be able to honor deadlines.

 Exploratory Spanish